schoeberl/cae-lab/README.md

 sudo make install
 ```

-Set RISCV and update your path by adding this into `.profile` (including logout and login):
+Set RISCV and update your path by adding this into `.profile`
+(including logout and login to update your environment variables):

 ```
 # RISC-V tools